 Whale Watching Tarifa

 Whale watching tours are offered from April to October.
 The duration of the orca whale watching trips in the morning during summer is roughly 3 hours.
 All other trips are approximately 2 hours long.
-The year 2018 was different; there were fewer orca sightings.
+The years 2018 and 2019 were different; fewer orca sightings.
 Instead, more sperm whales were spotted in May and June.
-Very unusual orcas were spotted in October.
-Therefore, we can give you an idea what you may see and when, but ocean life is not predictable and guaranteed.
+Very unusual orcas were spotted again in October.
+Therefore, we can give you an idea of what you may see and when, but marine life is not predictable and guaranteed.
 It's always worth a try.
 We recommend booking at least two trips at different times of the day.
 One thing is guaranteed; YOU get addicted to it.

 Tarifa is the capital city of wind.
-From time to time the Levante is too strong that neither fisher boats nor whale watching boats can leave the harbor.
+From time to time the Levante is too strong that neither fisher boats nor whale-watching boats can leave the harbour.
 In 2018 July was perfect with almost none wind, but instead, in August the boats couldn't leave the harbour for 17 days.
-If there is too much fog in the morning whale watching trips are also canceled.
+Whereas in 2019 the Levante occurred less often and more exciting whale watching trips were possible.
+If there is too much fog in the morning whale watching trips are also cancelled.
 Book your trip in advance and confirm a day before.

 Dolphins and Pilot Whales

 They can be spotted from April to August.
 They appear at the surface for about 8 minutes to breathe before diving again.
-2018 was an exceptional year with sightings in May on 19 days and in June on 12 days.
+2018 and 2019 were exceptional years with plenty of sightings in 2018 in May and June for 12 days and 2019 from mid-September for eleven days.

 They cross the Strait and can sometimes be spotted.
-In 2016 firmm had 27 sightings.
+In 2016 firmm had 27 sightings in one whale watching season.
+In 2019 they were already spotted on the first whale watching tour at the beginning of April.

-Peak season in summer.
-Prices for hotels and apartments increase, and advanced booking is essential.
+The summer is the busiest time like elsewhere in Europe.
+Prices for hotels and apartments are on the highest level, and advanced booking is essential.
 Most of the rental houses are offered from Saturday to Saturday.
 Spring, September, and October are less busy and less expensive.
-Anyhow the orca season runs from July to August only.
+However, the orca season runs from July to August only.

 Where to Stay in Tarifa